gristlekinginc/metsci-site-v2/docs/special-projects/001-nanotags.md

 Why?
 Because it’s hard, it's fun, and as far as I can tell, solving it accurately is quite difficult and requires a certain set of conditions which just happen to exist in San Diego, where I live.

-Let’s start by imagining what we’re doing first:  We’re going to build a network map solely from the only knowledge we have: the RSSI (Received Signal Strength Indicator) and the SNR (Signal to Noise Ratio) of the devices.
-For now, we'll ignore the temperature.

-We’re not even going to use the gateway's locations at first; we’re going to build a map based off of many devices that all fire off packets and travel around.
-Each time a packet is fired, we create a `fingerprint` of wherever that Nanotag is.
+Each time a packet is fired from a NanoTag and received by up to 6 gateways, we create a `fingerprint` of wherever that Nanotag is.

 #### Fingerprints